After having three babies back to back, breastfeeding was always challenging the first few weeks, but it also always got

 Usually by 6-8 weeks babies have a predictable period of fussiness which is becoming less, and they are starting to smile and interact more.
 They may still cluster feed but not as frequently or for as long.

-By three months things are looking much better and easier.
+By the time your baby is three months things are looking much better and easier.
 You are usually getting more sleep and breastfeeding is becoming more predictable.
 I also have articles about breastfeeding at other stages so check them out here!

 Let me know if you have any questions or tips for making it through those first 6-8 weeks!